 AIS Graduate Program

-“The new AIS graduate program in collaboration with six Universities is an amazing new offering that will foster the dialogue, fertilisation and research of the inner (contemplative) sciences and the outer academic sciences together.
+“The new AIS graduate program in collaboration with professors from six Universities is an amazing new offering that will foster the dialogue, fertilisation and research of the inner (contemplative) sciences and the outer academic sciences together.
 It is an exciting step because both are based upon serious, grounded and well-established practice and methods, and both have in their deepest core the wish to illuminate the foundations of life, the universe and human experience.
 Therefore I think we are entering exciting new territory and I hope that the fruits of this collaboration will serve humanity and life for a long time.”- Thomas Hübl

-The AIS-GRADUATE PROGRAM bridges the gap between inner and outer sciences.
+The AIS GRADUATE PROGRAM bridges the gap between inner and outer sciences.
 Our approach is to overcome the gap through mutual respect, dialogue between inner and outer science, and development of a common language.

 For this purpose we need to be rooted in both, inner and outer science, and eager to acquire and to embody more knowledge by studying and practicing both fields.
 Our hypothesis is that from this dialogue and interplay of inner and outer science an innovative contribution to the world will emerge.